Hawise de la Barre d. pre 1381, heiress of the Pembrugge family of Clehonger (Herefordshire)

 One group of monuments difficult to interpret are those with undersized effigies.
 They can variously be interpreted as heart monuments, monuments to children or even small monuments to adults.
 One such is in the north chapel at Clehonger (Herefordshire), which was endowed by Sir Richard de Pembrugge I in April 1342 as a chantry chapel served by a single chaplain (National Archives, C 143/258/20).
 Richard died in February 1337/8 and his outstandingly fine military effigy visually dominates the chapel.

 In the north-west corner of the chapel is another high tomb with an effigy of a woman just 105.5cm in length.
 She has long loose hair; traditionally this has been seen as a sign of virginity but, as Sophie Oosterwijk has demonstrated, this hairstyle is also seen on monuments to married women and even widows, especially those of high status.
 The effigy is thought by the parish to commemorate Petronilla, the widow of Richard de Pembridge, d.c.1348, but the dress indicates a later date of c.1370-90.
 She wears a cloak over a waisted supertunic with a narrow belt pushed down over her hips.
 Her head rests on a pair of cushions supported by angels.
-Of especially interest is her footrest: a goose which pecks at her gown.
+Of especially interest is her footrest: a bird which pecks at her gown.
 This was formerly interpreted as a petrel as a play on the name Pertonilla, but as argued below is actually more likely to be a goose.

-The tomb chest on which she rests is also worthy of interest.
+The tomb chest on which the lady rests is also worthy of interest.
 The long side consists of two square panels enclosing shields hung by straps.
 The charges must have been painted on but unfortunately no traces survive or are recorded in antiquarian notes.
 They would probably have recorded the lady’s natal family and that into which she married.
 The end panel is more informative in helping to identify the person commemorated.
-The carving is best described in church notes dated 1665 by the antiquary Silas Taylor, who record that the Clehonger monuments has ‘a crest of very thick tomb of feathers bound about with a ring bezanted that is the crest of Pembrigg as on him yt lies in ye body of ye minster at Hereford’ (BL, Harley MS 6726 fo.
+The carving is described in church notes dated 1665 by the antiquary Silas Taylor, who record that the Clehonger monuments has ‘a crest of very thick comb of feathers bound about with a ring bezanted that is the crest of Pembrigg as on him yt lies in ye body of ye minster at Hereford’ (BL, Harley MS 6726 fo.
 137d).
 Actually, what is shown is somewhat more than this, being a (goose) feather panache facing forward and resting on a ragged staff mount and mantling shown in low relief at the bottom of the panel).
 While a panache of feathers is a standard adjunct on helms rather than a meaningful crest in its own right, there is good reason to link this with the Pembridge family.
-The effigy in Herefordshire cathedral to Sir Richard II d.1375, who rests his head on a great helm with his crest of a plume of feathers.
+The effigy in Herefordshire cathedral to Sir Richard Pembridge II rests his head on a great helm with a plume of feathers.